selabhvl/dat250public-2019/progassign4/progassign4.md

 (a) The first sub-system “NotifyBuyer” should be implemented as a message-driven bean.
 The message-driven bean should sent a message to dweet.io via REST similar to the functionality of the Tweet example application.

----- START EMAIL to customer X ----

-Dear X,

-Congratulations!
-You have won in bidding for product Y.

-You can access the product using the following link:

-URL=<LINK>

----- END EMAIL to customer X ----

 (b) The second subsystem is a small Enterprise Application Client.
 When the application starts, it initially retrieves the information about active auctions via